mvolkmann/blog/src/zig.md

 For the rationale, see {% aTargetBlank "https://github.com/ziglang/zig/issues/1717", "issue 1717" %}.

-Marking a function as `pub` makes it available outside its source file.
+Marking a function as `pub` makes it available to be imported from outside its source file.

+The convention for function names is to use camelCase.

 The parameter list is a comma-separated list of parameter declarations.
 The syntax for each parameter declaration is `{name}: {type}`.

-The convention for function names is to use camelCase.

-When an error occurs in a function, an error `enum` value is returned.
-Zig does not support throwing exceptions.
+Zig does not support "vararg" functions, so functions that would have a variable number of arguments in other languages take a literal array (`.{}`) instead.

+Function parameters cannot be modified.

 The return type syntax is `[error-type][!][return-type]`.
 For example: